How To Test an Ignition Coil Without a Multimeter: Step By Step Guide

 This doesn’t mean the coil is “okay.”
 It means it’s failing slowly.

-Mistakes I see people make when testing coils
+Mistakes that people make when testing coils

 I’ve made a few of these myself.